-The European Tour travels from Spain to Ireland for the first of two-straight Rolex Series events leading into the 148th Open Championship at Portrush.
+The European Tour travels from Germany to Ireland for a three-event Ireland/Scotland swing culminating with the 149th Open Championship at Royal St Georges.

 Here are more details about this week’s DDF Irish Open.